pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 - Encourage homebrew and customization through a modular design
 - No fail state

-#explanation(detail: "Design aspects which we are explicitly trying to avoid")[
+#explanation(detail: "Design aspects that we're explicitly trying to avoid")[
   == Design non-goals
 ]
 - Mechanics which introduce competition between players